Description: Revised Position Summary

-For more information regarding Academic Affairs, Resource Management, click here
+For more information regarding University Relations and Development click here

-This is a full-time, benefits-eligible, at-will position.
-This position is designated exempt under FLSA and not eligible for overtime compensation.
-Standard SDSU work hours are Monday - Friday, 8:00 a.m. to 4:30 p.m. but may vary based on operational needs.
+This is a full-time (1.0 time-base), benefits-eligible, at-will position.
+This position is designated exempt under FLSA and is not eligible for overtime compensation.
+Standard SDSU work hours are Monday - Friday, 8:00 a.m. to 4:30 p.m., but may vary based on operational needs.
 Candidate Qualifications

 Compensation and Benefits